Joost Baljeu

 Joost Baljeu (1 November 1925 – 1 July 1991) was a Dutch painter, sculptor and writer.
-He is known for his large outdoor painted steel structures.
+He is known for his large outdoor painted steel structures and his book on Theo van Doesburg.

 Life

 Joost Baljeu was born in Middelburg on 1 November 1925.

 During World War II (1939–45) he began painting in an expressionist, realistic and semi-abstract idiom.
 After Cubism he evolved to constructivism.

 He made his first reliefs in 1954-55.

 From 1957 to 1972 he was a professor at the Royal Academy of Art, The Hague in the Hague.

 The Canadian artist Eli Bornstein began to make three-dimensional "structurist" reliefs during a sabbatical in Italy and the Netherlands in 1957.

-He met and was influenced by artists such as Jean Gorin, Joost Baljeu, Anthony Hill, Kenneth Martin, Mary Martin, Victor Pasmore and Georges Vantongerloo.
+He met and was influenced by artists such as Jean Gorin, Anthony Hill, Kenneth Martin, Mary Martin, Victor Pasmore and Georges Vantongerloo.

 In 1958-59 Baljeu was a guest lecturer at the University of Saskatchewan in Canada.

 In 1966 he was visiting professor at the Minneapolis School of Art in the US.

 He died on 1 July 1991 in Amsterdam.